 We assess the effects of the Fed's purchases by relating their initiation and scaling up to the evolution of various market functioning measures.
-We focus on market functioning given the policy's stated aim, although other effects are also important (Vissing-Jorgensen [2021], for example, assesses the effects on yields).
+We focus on market functioning given the policy's stated aim, although other effects are also important (Vissing-Jorgensen, 2021, for example, assesses the effects on yields).
 To be sure, attributing causality to the purchases is challenging.
 The purchases occurred amidst the rapidly evolving pandemic and numerous resulting policy actions, both fiscal and monetary.
-Moreover, market functioning metrics are not necessarily forward looking in the same way as asset prices, so that a credible announcement to support market functioning could reasonably have delayed effects (for example, because the announcement breeds uncertainty about asset values that initially worsens functioning).
+Moreover, market functioning has multiple aspects, some of which are hard to quantify.
+In addition, market functioning metrics are not necessarily forward looking in the same way as asset prices, so that a credible announcement to support market functioning could reasonably have delayed effects (e.g., because the announcement breeds uncertainty about asset values that initially worsens functioning).